-Jorvik is my current Code & Coffee project.
-It is intended to be a live shader editing tool for Algorave and Interactive applications.
+Rezonality is the current iteration of my live coding tool.
+It is intended to be used for Algorave and Interactive applications.

 Easy Render is a lightweight sample of how to do simple CPU drawing to a Windows Window.